open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 [mp3 song - "Opposite Song"](music/vi-oppositesong.mp3)
 [mp4 video - "Burka Avenger"](movies/vi-burkaavenger.mp4)

+**NOTE**: Check to see if you are using latest Fiefox Browser otherwise [mp3 song - "Opposite Song"](music/vi-oppositesong.mp3) [mp4 video - "Burka Avenger"](movies/vi-burkaavenger.mp4) can't be downloaded.

 Next, go to [your community Planet](http://localhost:3100).
 Select `Library` from the dashboard, then select `+` icon.
 You will see:

 ![Upload resource screenshot](images/vi-add-new-resource.png)